Cinderella: Literary versions

-Cenerentola, by Basile
+La gatta Cenerentola, by Basile

-Giambattista Basile, a Neapolitan writer, soldier and government official, assembled a set of oral folk tales into a written collection titled Lo cunto de li cunti (The Story of Stories), or Pentamerone.
+Giambattista Basile, a writer, soldier and government official, assembled a set of oral folk tales into a written collection titled Lo cunto de li cunti (The Tale of Tales), or Pentamerone.
 It included the tale of Cenerentola, which features a wicked stepmother and evil stepsisters, magical transformations, a missing slipper, and a hunt by a monarch for the owner of the slipper.
 It was published posthumously in 1634.